NALTP/Rules/README.md

     - (a) Captains and GMs are considered retired from their position after the election of the following season’s CRC has concluded.
     - (b) Captaincy in one season does not carry to the next season.
 Players will need to re-apply each season if they wish to continue captaining.
   - (6) Mid-season vacancy.
     - (a) If a captain or GM must step down from their position due to a real life conflict or is removed by CRC ruling, a replacement will be nominated by either the outgoing captain or the CRC to then be approved by the CRC with a majority vote.
+This player is not required to be a rostered player in the league.
     - (b) Replacement captains or GMs may be rostered members of the team in question or non-players.
 Players currently on a different team in the same league may not be replacement captains or GMs.
     - (c) Replacement captains or GMs are not required to be former co-captains of the same team.
     - (d) Playing captains who step down or are removed from their position may not be traded.